- Nico Young has JORC 2012 compliant Resources of 90.1Mt @ 0.63% Ni, 0.05% Co (Inferred), 3.2Mt @ 0.67% NI, 0.04% Co (Indicated) at 0.5% Ni Cut-off

 - Mineralisation is associated with laterite enrichments of nickel and cobalt

-- Jervois has completed more than 14,000m of drilling Nico Young over the past 20 years
+- Jervois has completed more than 14,000m of drilling at Nico Young

-- A Preliminary Economic Assessment for Nico Young was completed on 24 May 2019 with positive results for future development potential.
+- A Preliminary Economic Assessment for Nico Young in 2019 delivered positive results for future development potential

 - Nico Young provides an attractive opportunity for development at higher metal prices